1974–75 NBA season: Playoffs

 Seven NBA teams out of 17 finished over .500, but three teams, New York, Cleveland and Detroit, also had 40–42 records.

-Boston drew a young 41–41 Houston team who had just won their first playoff series in franchise history against the Knicks 2–1.
-The Rockets had 20-point scorers Calvin Murphy and Rudy T. but little rebounding, and the veteran Celtics got past the Rockets 4–1 and into the Conference Finals once again.
-The much tougher East bracket was Washington, who had the same record Boston had, against the tough Buffalo Braves.
+Boston drew a young 41–41 Houston team (who had just won their first playoff series against the Knicks 2–1).
+The Rockets had 20-point scorers Calvin Murphy and Rudy T., but the veteran Celtics got past the Rockets 4–1 and into the Conference Finals once again.
+The much tougher East bracket was Washington, with the same record as Boston, against the tough Buffalo Braves.
 Hayes vs. MacAdoo was the marquee matchup.
 But the Braves, who had traded Bob Kauffman, did not have the help for their star.
-Despite that, the series went the full seven in impressive fashion before the Bullets won to advance.
-Randy Smith played well in place of Ernie D, but not enough to turn the series the other way.
+Despite that, the series went the full seven before the Bullets won to advance.
+Randy Smith played in place of Ernie D, but not enough to turn the series the other way.

 Out West, Golden State, still under the radar with many, met a solid Seattle team.
 Spencer Haywood, the SuperSonics' outspoken star, struggled with illnesses much of this year.
 Rookie center Tom Burleson and bombing guard Fred Brown picked up Haywood's slack with 20-point averages from the passes of guard Slick Watts, their first defender.
 But a 124–100 wipeout loss in Game Five put the writing on the wall as the Warriors advanced.

-Chicago drew a very good Kansas City team that had bounced back from the bad Bob Cousy days under coach Phil Johnson.
-Nate Archibald was their star at just 5'11.
-But the Bulls guards hounded Nate the Skate to just 36% shooting in the series.
-Bob Love also schooled rookie forward Scott Wedman as the Bulls won 4–2.